prachi2210/Expense-Recorder/README.md

 # Expense Recorder

 **About the App**:
-Expense Recorder helps you check your monthly/yearly transactions and you can add new, update and delete each transaction.
+Expense Recorder helps you check your monthly/yearly transactions and allos you to add new, update and/or delete certain transaction(s).

 **About the Project**:
-This project is build on Android Studio 4.1.3 using min SDK as 21 in Kotlin Programming Language.
+This project is built on Android Studio 4.1.3 using min SDK as 21 in Kotlin Programming Language.
-Project follows MVVVM architecture and mai dependecies used in this project are of Room , Lifecycle and Kotlin Components.
+Project follows MVVVM architecture and the main dependecies used in this project are of Room , Lifecycle and Kotlin Components.